SoilWaterLab/StreamGauge/README.md

-#Uploading Firmware to you WildFire
+#Uploading Firmware to your WildFire

 ##Equipment Needed